maxsnew/grammars-and-semantic-actions/README.md

 - `Grammar.Inductive.HLevels` in the definitions of `encode` and `isRetract`.
 - `Grammar.Inductive.Indexed` in the definitions of `recHomo` and `μ-η'`.
+- `Examples.Benchmark.Dyck` to generate strings.
+The string generation code is untrusted and only used to create tests.

 In `Grammar.Inductive.Functor`, we define a type of strictly positive functors that act on grammars.
 We then define the least fixed point `μ` of these functors in `Grammar.Inductive.Indexed` in a manner that does not satisfy Agda's termination checker, so we use the `TERMINATING` pragma to suppress the termination checker.